evermeer/EVCloudKitDao/README.md

 - [JSQSystemSoundPlayer](https://github.com/jessesquires/JSQSystemSoundPlayer) - A fancy Obj-C wrapper for iOS System Sound Services
 - [CRToast](https://github.com/cruffenach/CRToast) - A modern iOS toast view that can fit your notification needs
 - [UIImage-Resize](https://github.com/AliSoftware/UIImage-Resize) - Category to add some resizing methods to the UIImage class, to resize it to a given CGSize — or fit in a CGSize keeping aspect ratio
+- [WhereAmI](https://github.com/lypiut/WhereAmI) - Easy to use Core Location library in Swift

 Unfortunately there is also a great library that can not be included using CocoaPods.
 The code for this has been added to this project.